IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

     pb = Proxy
     ```

+    TODO NSF: Any guidance regarding `TypeApplications`?
+(I think they're OK
+    only for extremely stable and common functions that have exactly one type
+    parameter, or at least a really obvious first type parameter.)

 24. __Redundant pragmas__: remove unused language pragmas when possible.

     *Why:* if a module lists the `CPP`, `AllowAmbiguousTypes`,